By(e) Ed! Finissage Ed van der Elsken

 Street photographers Maarten van der Kamp, Dennis Duijnhouwer, and Matthijs Diederiks offer a one-time showcase of their work this evening in the context of Camera in Love, and will give short presentations about their working process.

 Hripsimé Visser is a conservator of photography at the Stedelijk Museum Amsterdam and curator of the exhibition Ed van der Elsken – Camera in Love.
 She has been working for the Stedelijk since 1990, where she oversees the collection policy for photography and has organized a large number of photographers’ exhibitions, including Jeff Wall (2014), Rineke Dijkstra (2004), Sam Taylor-Wood (2002), and Thomas Struth (1998).
-Hripsimé will give a speed tour this evening through a selection of Ed van der Elsken’s naughtiest works.
+Hripsimé will give a speed tour about Ed van der Elsken’s love life.

 During the finissage in the Stedelijk Museum, Meduse MagiQ will put together a performance program inspired by muses.
 Meduse MagiQ is an art collective based in Amsterdam and dedicated to creating, stimulating, and presenting a world of audiovisual arts.
 Vali Myers, a magical woman and Ed van der Elsken’s recurring muse, is Meduse MagiQ’s inspiration for the performance program’s theme. or this evening’s event, Meduse MagiQ has gathered a group of muse whisperers who, blending very discretely into the audience, will speak with soft voices about the sources of inspiration for artists and will carry on whispered conversations with museum visitors.
 The anonymous artist duo of Raaf and Rover will investigate the concept of the muse through sound.
 “Look,” says a voice while the subject is looking directly into the camera.
 The glance is shy, curious, and occasionally aloof as the voice gives commands.
 Through sounds and recurring fragments of stories, you find yourself in the head of the person looking at the muse.
 Is there any distance between the muse and the observer?
 Could muse and spectator be the same person?
 Sharpen your ears and discover the sound of the muse wandering through the exhibition spaces.
 Roberta Petzoldt works as a poet, performer, and actress, and is familiar with many forms of appearance.
 She’s sometimes a time loop, sometimes a desk lamp, sometimes a reflection, and sometimes a thunderstorm.
 She was six years old when she first saw Vali Meyers, in the book Eye Love You by Ed van der Elsken.
 Petzoldt found her scary and fascinating.
 Meyers’s complete authenticity and lack of compromise showed her that she did not have to conform, that it was not necessary to adapt.
 In this performance, Petzoldt tells how Meyers inspired her to diverge from the straight path and withdraw into the wilderness.